CristianSifuentes/C-sharp/README.md

 ## C# 5.0 Features
 - **Async and Await:** Simplify asynchronous programming with cleaner syntax.
+     * Key Features:
+          * `async`: Marks a method as asynchronous.
+          * `await`: Suspends the execution of the method until the awaited task is complete, without blocking the main thread.
+- **Task-Based Asynchronous Pattern (TAP):**
+     * Key Features:
+          * The program users `Task` and `Task<T>` to represent asynchronous operations.
+          * Asynchronous methods return a `Task` or `Task<T>`
+- **Sequential vs Parallel Execution:**
+     * Sequential execution (using `Result`) blocks the main thread until a task completes.
+     * Parallel execution (using `await`) allows other tasks to run concurrently without blocking
+- **Asynchronous Methods Returning Values:**
+     * Demonstrates using Task<T> to return a computed value asynchronously.
+- **Real-World Scenarios:**
+     * Fetching data for multiple URLs.
+     * Offloading CPU-bound task (e.g., calculating factorials) to background threads.
 - **Caller Information Attributes:** Provide information about the caller to methods.
+- **Why These Features Are Important?**
+     * Improved Responsiveness:
+          * Async/await enables non-blocking operations, making applications more responsive.
+     * Simplified Asynchronous Code:
+          * Async/await eliminates the need for complex callback structures, making asynchronous programming more intuitive.
+     * Real-World Usability:
+          * Ideal for I/O-bound tasks (e.g., web requests, file I/O) and CPU-bound tasks offloaded to background threads.
 ---

 ## C# 6.0 Features